 What is MyBankStatement (MBS)?

-MyBankStatement (MBS) is a service that allows loan applicants to share their bank statements directly with lenders in a secure, automated way, without needing to download, scan, or manually upload any documents.
-Instead of the borrower handling a PDF, MBS connects directly to their bank and retrieves the statement on their behalf.
+MyBankStatement (MBS) is a secure financial data service that allows loan applicants to share their bank statements directly with lenders without needing to manually download, scan, or upload documents.
+Instead of relying on customer-submitted PDFs, which can be incomplete, delayed, or altered, MBS connects directly to the borrower’s bank and retrieves verified transaction data on their behalf.

 How Lendsqr uses MBS